HyVar/hyvar-rec/README.md

 If the FM is void for certain context then the output will also provide the list of one context assignment that makes the model void.

-When a model is void hyvar-rec can be used to check the set of constraints that makes the model void.
+When a model is void HyVarRec can be used to check the set of constraints that makes the model void.
 This can be done by running the following POST request.

 ```